 - Increased overall self-confidence and self-esteem

-THE PROCEDURE FOR BROW LIFT SURGERY
+THE BROW LIFT SURGERY

 - There are different techniques for this surgery.
 Mr Mattine offers the full spectrum of brow lift techniques, depending on a patient’s unique needs and factors such as the severity of facial ageing changes, skin type and existing hairline.